FozLand/ayntest.github.io/README.md

 3. Make changes, commit, push.
 4. To upload to live site (github pages) do `make github`

-##### If you don't have access to the webserver
+##### If you don't have push access to this repo
 Similar as above.
-Just fork the project on github, push your changes there, then make a pull request.
+Just fork the repo on github, push your changes there, then make a pull request.
 Alternatively, just open an issue!